Jumbled Words and Sentences for Class 7

 How to Solve Jumbled Sentences?

 Step 1: Read the sentences carefully.
-Then begin by carefully reading all the jumbled sentences to understand their context and meaning.
+The first step is to thoroughly read each of the mixed sentences in order to get their meaning and context.
 Try to identify keywords or phrases that can help you determine the logical sequence.

-For example, Many believe that only money and success bring happiness.
-In this sentence, keywords are believe, money, many, success, happiness and bring
+For instance, Many believe that only money and success bring happiness.
+In this sentence, keywords are believed, money, many, success, happiness and bring

 Step 2: Identify the topic sentence.
 Look for the sentence that provides an introduction or context for the rest of the sentences.
 This is often the first sentence.

-For example, many believe that only money and success…
+For instance, many believe that only money and success…

 Step 3: Look for transition words.
 Transition words like "first," "next," "then," "finally," or "in addition" can help to identify the order of events or ideas in the sentences.